sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ```

 In _BookingDatesForm_ we need to import a couple of new resources we
-will need for adding the cleaning fee.
-These will be some helper
+need to add the cleaning fee.
+These will include a few helper functions
-functions needed to handle the cleaningFee price information and the
+necessary to handle the _cleaningFee_ price information, as well as the
 checkbox component _FieldCheckbox_.

 ```diff